cerner/terra-framework/packages/terra-application/docs/README.md

 ### Breakpoints

-`terra-application` includes components that determine and communicate an application's responsive breakpoint state.
+`terra-application` includes components that determine and broadcast an application's responsive breakpoint state.

 Breakpoints within Terra are defined as follows: